Published: Fri Mar 5 2021 7:40 PM

 This forecast only considers the M7.3 East Cape earthquake.
 For scenarios that include the M8.1 Kermadec event, please see here.

-Given that the earthquake occurred some distance offshore, we cannot detect the smaller earthquakes that we usually use in our computer models.
-Therefore, we base our forecast on an average of other New Zealand sequences and a global model for subduction zones.
+Given that the earthquake occurred some distance offshore, we could not detect the smaller earthquakes that we usually use in our hybrid earthquake forecasting model (see below).
+Therefore, we based our forecast on aftershock models only.
+We used an average from other New Zealand aftershock sequences combined with a global model for subduction zone aftershock occurrence.
+As time goes by, aftershocks of this earthquake are a diminishing proportion of the total seismicity in the region.
+Given that the other components of the hybrid model do not extend that far offshore, we do not intend to update this forecast.

 Average number | Range * | Probability of 1 or more | Average number | Range * | Probability of 1 or more | Average number | Range * | Probability of 1 or more | |